agerwitz/ultimate-guide-to-bosh/README.md

 * BOSH downloads special BOSH packages of Apache Zookeeper, plus the Java JDK which is a dependency for running Zookeeper.
 * BOSH downloads special BOSH job templates that describe how to configure and run a single node of Zookeeper on each instance
-* BOSH provides each Zookeeper job template with the IP address, client port, quorum port and leader election port for every other member of the deployment (these are Zookeeper specific requirements to for a cluster of Zookeeper instances)
+* BOSH provides each Zookeeper job template with the IP address, client port, quorum port and leader election port for every other member of the deployment (these are Zookeeper specific requirements to for a cluster of Zookeeper instances).

 ## BOSH Architecture, Part 1

-In the previous sections I've made reference to a `bosh` CLI but have otherwise danced around the topic of "what is BOSH really?"
+In the previous sections, I've made reference to a `bosh` CLI but have otherwise danced around the topic of "What is BOSH really?"

-From now onwards I will stop simplistically saying "BOSH does a thing" and start to be consistently discerning about which aspect of BOSH is doing something.
+From now on, I will stop simplistically saying "BOSH does a thing" and start to be consistently discerning about which aspect of BOSH is doing something.

-Right now think of BOSH as three things:
+Right now, think of BOSH as three things:

 * BOSH CLI - the `bosh` command being referenced in the earlier examples.
 The CLI is a client to the:
 * BOSH director - an HTTP API that receives requests from the CLI and either communicates directly with instances or with your cloud infrastructure.
 Communication with your cloud infrastructure is via a:
 * Cloud Provider Interface (CPI) - the specific implementation of how a BOSH director communicates with Amazon AWS, Google Compute, vSphere, OpenStack or any other target.

-## CPI - the ultimate Cloud Provider Interface abstraction
+## CPI - The Ultimate Cloud Provider Interface Abstraction

 The CLI, the director and a CPI are the basic components that bring a deployment to life on your target cloud infrastructure.

-For our Zookeeper example, we began with:
+For our Zookeeper example, we begin with:

 ```
 > bosh deploy manifests/zookeeper.yml